Doctor of Philosophy

 Doctor of Philosophy in Māori Studies, Indigenous Studies, Environment Studies or Education

-Doctoral Degrees are the highest supervised degree offered by Te Whare Wānanga o Awanuiārangi.
+Te Whare Wānanga o Awanuiārangi offers supervised Doctoral Degrees.
 The PhD is awarded for a thesis that demonstrates a candidate’s ability to carry out independent research and analysis at an advanced level of study in a particular discipline and/or field.

-Research can be carried out in the fields of Education, Indigenous Studies, Environmental Studies or Māori Studies.
-The thesis is examined and defended orally before an examination committee represented by a neutral convener appointed by the Doctoral Research Committee, one examiner from Te Whare Wānanga o Awanuiārangi (not involved in the candidate’s research) and two external examiners, one of whom will normally be (where appropriate) internationally located.
+Research can be carried out in the fields of Education, Indigenous Studies, Environmental Studies, Māori Studies and a diverse range of creative studies.
+The thesis is examined and defended orally before an examination committee represented by a neutral convener appointed by the Doctoral Research Committee, one examiner from Te Whare Wānanga o Awanuiārangi, and two external examiners, one of whom will normally be internationally located.

 Visit the Careers NZ website for more information on this qualification.